 Ammonia Alert® is an innovative color device for continuously detecting and monitoring toxic free ammonia.
 A sensor changes reversibly from yellow to green to blue, relative to the ammonia concentration.
 No test kits, chemicals, or procedures are needed.
 The device detects less than 0.05 mg/L (ppm) free ammonia and alerts you to the #1 killer before any sign of stress.
 It lasts over a year.
+This product is not recommended for use at acid pH.
 Marine or freshwater use.

 In the absence of free ammonia the unit will assume a yellow or faint yellow-green color.
 It is normal for the dry sensor to have a greenish hue.
 It may take up to a few days for a dry sensor to equilibrate with the water.
 No sampling of water, chemicals, or test procedures are required.
 The presence of the free ammonia is detectable continuously with a response time of about 15 minutes.
 Response to decreasing ammonia is slower, requiring about 4 hours to go from TOXIC to SAFE on removal of ammonia.

 Ammonia Alert® lasts over 9X as long as competing products.

 Ammonia Alert® is also almost half the size of competing products.
 It's small, clear, and unobtrusive, so it won't detract from the view of your aquarium.

 No action required

 Tolerated for 3-5 days.
 Monitor and consider a water change soon.

 Tolerated for 1-3 days.
 Perform a water change soon.

 Perform water change or treat with AmGuard™ for emergency ammonia removal